peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 A common method for discovering these signals is to periodically query them from the child zone ("polling").
-For CSYNC, this is described in [@!RFC7477] Section 3.1 which advocates limiting polling queries to just one authoritative nameserver.
+For CSYNC, this is described in [@!RFC7477] Section 3.1 which advocates limiting queries to just one authoritative nameserver.
 The corresponding Section 6.1 of [@!RFC7344] (CDS/CDNSKEY) contains no
 such provision for how specifically polling of these records should be done.